-Duplicate Publication and Scientific Fraud: In case of possible scientific misconduct (i.e., suspected fabrication or falsification of data, double publication, or plagiarism), the Editor-in-Chief will attempt to clarify the matter with each of the authors.
-Should that fail to resolve the situation satisfactorily, the Editor-in-Chief will contact the institution of the corresponding author.
-The institution should then make an inquiry and report to the Editor-in-Chief.
-Until the matter is clarified, no papers by any authors on the disputed manuscript will be considered for publication.
-If scientific misconduct is confirmed by institutional review, the Editor-in-Chief will report it to the Publications Committee.
-The Publications Committee, in consultation with the Council of AAI, will decide appropriate action.
+Scientific Misconduct: AAI will evaluate the credibility of all allegations of scientific misconduct, e.g., suspected fabrication or falsification of data, double publication, or plagiarism.
+If the Editorin-Chief determines that an allegation has merit, s/he will first attempt to address the matter with the Corresponding Author.
+Should that fail to resolve the situation satisfactorily, the Editor-in-Chief will contact the institution of the Corresponding Author to request an investigation; the Editor-in-Chief may also contact the co-authors and/or the funder(s) of the published research.
+Until the matter is clarified, no additional submissions by any author of the disputed manuscript or published article will be considered for publication.
+If scientific misconduct is confirmed by the institution, and no request for retraction is made either by the institution or by any author, the Editor-in-Chief will report his/her findings to a representative of the AAI Publications Committee, and in consultation with a representative of the AAI Council, will decide appropriate action.
+Only the Corresponding Author, co-authors, and appropriate representative(s) of the relevant institution(s) will be apprised of the status of, or any action(s) taken in response to, allegations of scientific misconduct.